PhD Degree Requirements

 - Students granted transfer credit may have an accelerated timeline for completion of the MPhil and PhD degrees.
 Students should discuss this timeline with the DGS prior to submitting their application for transfer credit.

 - Once granted, transfer credit cannot be revoked.

 Students awarded transfer credit must take eight (instead of twelve) one-semester courses for grade credits at least four of which must be graduate-level colloquia or seminars.
 Specific course requirements may be waived, if taken for the MA, subject to the approval of the DGS.
 All other requirements remain the same.

-The PhD student must fill out the annual fellowship renewal form in the spring of each year in order for the fellowship to be renewed.
-This form contains a checklist of the requirements and a schedule for the fulfillment of requirements.
+The PhD student must fill out the annual fellowship renewal form in the spring of each year in order to be continued in the program for the following year.
+The EALAC office will announce the deadline for submitting the form at the beginning of the spring.
+This form contains a checklist of the program requirements and is used for tracking student fulfillment of those requirements.
 It also allows the student to indicate preferences for TA appointments.
-The forms, which must be signed by the respective advisors, are reviewed each spring by the Committee on Admissions and Fellowships.
+The forms, which must be signed by the respective advisors, are reviewed each spring by the Committee on Fellowship Renewals and TA Assignments.
 For instructions on retrieving your TA evaluations, please follow this link.